ihabwahbi/project-gilgamesh/drawer-organiser-feasibility-study.md

 ### A. Summary of Findings

-1. The project is **technically feasible** using a hybrid architecture â low-code MVP with gradual transition to a custom stack.
+1. The project is **technically feasible** using a hybrid architecture — low-code MVP with gradual transition to a custom stack.
 2. The ADC candidate community presents a **high-engagement, niche audience** with clear unmet needs.
 3. Primary risks (cost overruns, compliance, and moderation) are **manageable** with phased rollout and vendor selection discipline.
 4. The recommended strategy is **"Launch Lean, Scale Smart."** Begin with MVP for traction and user validation before investing in full v1.